Marker Logo

 Topics.
 This historical marker is listed in this topic list: Law Enforcement.
 A significant historical year for this entry is 1963.

 Location.
 40° 57.807′ N, 76° 54.41′ W. Marker is near Lewisburg, Pennsylvania, in Union County.
 It is in East Buffalo Township.
-Marker can be reached from Fairground Road (County Road 2007) 0.1 miles north of St. Mary Street, on the left when traveling north.
+It can be reached from Fairground Road (County Road 2007) 0.1 miles north of St. Mary Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 829 Fairground Rd, Lewisburg PA 17837, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Daniel F. Green (approx. 0.8 miles away); William Cameron (approx. one mile away); Gordon A. Hufnagle Park (approx. one mile away); Purple Heart Memorial (approx. one mile away); Rev. George Pomeroy Watrous (approx. 1.1 miles away); Reading Railroad Freight Station (approx. 1.1 miles away); Lewisburg Witness Tree (approx. 1.1 miles away); History of the Lewisburg Cemetery Office (approx. 1.1 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Daniel F. Green (approx. 0.8 miles away); William Cameron (approx. one mile away); Gordon A. Hufnagle Park (approx. one mile away); Purple Heart Memorial (approx. one mile away); Rev. George Pomeroy Watrous (approx. 1.1 miles away); Reading Railroad Freight Station (approx. 1.1 miles away); Lewisburg Witness Tree (approx. 1.1 miles away); History of the Lewisburg Cemetery Office (approx. 1.1 miles away).
 Touch for a list and map of all markers in Lewisburg.

 Paid Advertisement